• Skip to primary navigation

 Here we are starting to get into some soups & stews, but it is also a great season for grilling!
 It’s not as hot outside so you might even be able to eat al fresco.
 Here are some great Sunday Dinner Menus for Fall:

-Grilled Pork Burgers with Garlic Cream Sauce– Buns, tomato, lettuce, onion, sweet potato fries, cucumber salad, baked beans
+Grilled Pork Burgers with Garlic Cream Sauce– Buns, tomato, lettuce, onion, sweet potato fries, Tortellini Pasta Salad, baked beans

 Grilled Hamburgers with Bacon Jam – Buns, Boursin Cheese or Blue Cheese, Corn on the Cob, Store Bought Cole Slaw, Cheesy Potato Casserole